Leelai064/Team-Profile-Generator/README.md

 *package.json
 *package-lock.json
 *Create a .gitignore file

 ```
 ## Usage
+* Please feel free to run tests by running npm run test in your terminal!
 ![Demo](./assets/Demo.gif)

 * If you would like to view the gif above a video link to the google drive is listed below.
 If you have any comments/questions/concerns please do not hesistate to reach out to me directly through Github.
 Thank you.